 1993 – 1999

 TDMeasy is the first system ever released for novice users, with a reduced range of functions.
 This system made it easier for smaller companies in particular to make the switch to digital tool data management.
 TDM Systems takes a giant leap forward by connecting Tool Data Management to the SAP world, which controls central business processes and has also become the standard for ERP applications in industrial companies.
 In 1993, the increasing success of the software led to the transformation of the software department at Walter into Walter Informationssysteme GmbH as the software development company of Walter AG.

 TDM Systems has entered into technology partnerships with mid-sized and large customers.
 All TDM users ultimately benefit from the new solutions and functions, such as the connection of presetting systems or the organization of the tool circulation, because these concepts have been developed further into standard modules.
 A step was taken toward internationalization and the cloud with myTDM.com: The browser-supported solution for the visualization or querying of tool data and graphics worldwide provided support for international customers.

 2004 – 2008

-In 2004, Walter Informationssysteme GmbH becomes TDM Systems GmbH, the competence center for Tool Data Management within the SANDVIK Group.
+In 2004, Walter Informationssysteme GmbH becomes TDM Systems GmbH, the specialist for Tool Data Management and member of the SANDVIK Group.
 2004 was also an important year for TDM software: Version 4 of TDM was launched with many innovative features, including the display and processing of 3D tool graphics.
 TDM Systems was an absolute pioneer in the 3D capability of tool data.
 In 2005, the TDM Data and Graphic Generator was introduced, a completely new tool for the automated generation of 3D tool graphics and tool data based on various manufacturer catalogs.
 The internationalization of TDM began when a subsidiary was founded in Chicago.

 2009 – 2012